lukehalley/MigrateChart/outreach/templates/dm-templates.md

 ```
 Hey!
 Saw your migration via @MigrateFun wrapped up nicely.

-We built migrate-chart.fun—analytics specifically for migrated projects.
-Happy to show you what we put together for PAYAI if you're interested.
+We built migrate-chart.fun—working with ZERA and PAYAI currently.
+Happy to show you the dashboard if you're interested.
 ```

 ## Template 2: December 9th Wave (Peer-to-Peer)
 ```
 Congrats on the upcoming migration!
-We're building analytics dashboards for projects moving through @MigrateFun.
+We built migrate-chart.fun—ZERA and PAYAI are using it for post-migration analytics.

-Would love to show you what we've done for other projects launching around the same time.
+Would love to show you what we've put together.
 ```

 ## Template 3: Low Participation (Problem-Focused)